ParadoxOrigins/MalScraper/README.md

 </p>

 At the moment, _MalScraper_ allows one to:
-* Gather information about all the anime being releases in a season.
+* Gather information about all the anime being released in a season.
 * Gather anime-related news (include light-novels, manga, films...).
 160 news available.
 * Make an anime search.
 * Get different information for this anime.